 7. Standard or Giant Schnauzer

 They are fiercely protective of their owners.
-To ensure that they aren’t aggressive with strangers, regular social interaction is essential.
+Regular social interaction is essential to ensure that they aren’t aggressive with strangers.

 Their coat is tight, coiled, and resistant to changes in the weather.
 It needs to be cut regularly, and regular maintenance ensures minimal to no shedding.